filipmeszaros/JavaCourse/README.md

 ## Recommended learning path
+1. Start with learning about Java concepts from file *JavaConceptsEnum.java*
-1. Start with Java keywords in file *JavaKeywordsEnum.java*
+1. Continue with learning about Java keywords from file *JavaKeywordsEnum.java*
-1. Continue with OOP example in file *OOPExample.java*
+1. Continue with OOP example from files *OOPExample.java* and *OOP.java*
 1. Continue with classes in package *syntax* (all of them are runnable)
 1. Continue with classes in package *packages*
 1. Continue with classes in package *inheritance*